About Our Yoga Lessons In Costa Rica or Italy?

 We practice in a stunning location on a hilltop, blending-in perfectly with the setting.
 Our yoga style is non-competitive with a down-to-earth approach, created by Sunflower Retreats founders and followed by all our guest yoga instructors.
 Our way of choosing our yoga teachers is unique: we expect them to be humble, genuine, non-judgmental and spiritual in their approach to their teaching, as all true yogis should be.

 Classes are held in English, on Friday through Tuesday from 08.00 to 09.30, before breakfast, with some yoga classes throughout the week outdoors in spectacular surroundings when the weather is suitable.
 Morning classes sometimes start at 08.30 early or late in the season.
+Afternoon yoga sessions are also offered three times each retreat week.

 Optional Extra Yoga Classes

-We also offer a two-hour workshop each Saturday, in yoga, meditation and other related subjects costing €20 per person.
+We offer a two-hour workshop each Saturday, in yoga, meditation and other related subjects costing €20 per person.
 We'll cover subjects such as Yoga Nidra, Yin Yoga, Chakra meditation & balancing.

 Our yoga deck